lucapette/website/content/writing/my-programming-principles.md

 second point, it's that integration tests are more likely to suit my definition of "actual test".

-### Less dependencies is better

 ### Confidence is a struggle

 - it’s good because it gives you the ability to break down any problem.
 The more experience you have, the less you fear a problem
 - it’s bad because it feeds on ego.
 And ego makes you do dumb things.
 You want to stay humble so you can be smart

-### Let the design emerge from the code

-This is mostly an exercise in patience.
-The more experienced you are the worse you have it because you know too well the few lines of code you just wrote to "make it work" aren't anywhere close to production quality.
-But that's the point of guidelines, they guide _against_ your own primitive instincts.